yaeeun916/AS_Project/README.md

 * This template supports Tensorboard visualization.
 In addition to the original template, this customized version logs the confusion matrix of train and validation every epoch.
 Check <https://github.com/victoresque/pytorch-template> for more detail on Tensorboard.

 * Using bash shell script programming would be convenient for running combinations of experiments.
-Modify name of the training session in config files to easily distinguish experiments.
+Modify name of the training session in config files to easily distinguish the experiments.

 ## 3. Test and Evaluate